olibartfast/object-detection-inference/README.md

 ### Notes

+1. **Dependency Validation**
+   The build system now automatically validates all dependencies before building.
+If validation fails, helpful error messages and setup instructions will be displayed.

-1. **Custom Backend Paths**
+2. **Custom Inference Backend Paths**
-   If the required backend package is not installed system-wide, you can manually specify its path:
+   If the required inference backend package is not installed system-wide, you can manually specify its path:

    - **Libtorch**
      Modify [`LibTorch.cmake`](https://github.com/olibartfast/inference-engines/blob/master/cmake/LibTorch.cmake) or pass the `Torch_DIR` argument.